 Joshua 9:3-4a – “But when the inhabitants of Gibeon heard what Joshua had done to Jericho and Ai, 4 they worked craftily, and went and pretended to be ambassadors.”
 NKJV

-We have considered the reality that our victories invite a counter-attack by the forces of hell but we dare not stop there.
-Next, I would like us to note that before the full frontal assault of the enemy, the inhabitants of the land in Joshua 9 attempted to deceive Israel into making a pact with them.
-Cohabitation with and a Non-Aggression pact, with the devil, is impossible.
+We have considered the reality that our victories invite a counterattack, by the forces of hell but we must not stop there.
+Next, I would like us to note that before the full-frontal assault of the enemy, the inhabitants of the land in Joshua 9 attempted to deceive Israel into making a pact with them.
+Cohabitation with and a Non-Aggression pact with the devil is impossible.
 He is not a covenant keeper and wants your destruction.

-The Gibeonites knew that the overall picture was pretty dark for them and decided that rather than risk an attack that would likely end in defeat they would try deception.
-They arrived on the scene from Gilgal and pretended to be from a very distant land, a land unknown to Joshua and Israel.
+The Canaanites knew the picture was dark and therefore decided that rather than risk an attack that would likely end in defeat they would try deception.
+The Gibeonites arrived on the scene from Gilgal and pretended to be from a very distant land, a land that meant nothing to Joshua and Israel.
 They came with all the visible signs of having been on a long journey.
 They were skillfully crafty, mentioning nothing of Jericho or Ai but talked about the Wilderness.
 They also claimed to honor and respect the God of Israel.

 If you can receive it, this exposes the devil’s tactics.
 He knows, too well, that a believer who is totally committed to Christ will not be tempted or dissuaded by a frontal attack.
 He knows that the child of God who is determined to press on and press into God’s Promise will not be stopped by an all-out assault so what does he do?